auriml/Rx-thorax-automatic-captioning/README.md

 # PADCHEST Dataset (note: under construction...)

 The PADCHEST dataset is a chest x-ray labeled dataset containing 160K high resolution images with their corresponding labeled reports.
 Its detailed description and labeling methods are described in [1].
-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License and is downloadble from (coming soon).
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License and is downloadble from http://bimcv.cipf.es/va/2_projectes/padchest/.
 For attribution, please cite as [1].

 ## PADCHEST Folder Structure:
-Images are distributed in 50 zip files adding up to 1 TB.
+Images are distributed in 54 zip files adding up to 1 TB.

 The file "PADCHEST_chest_x_ray_images_labels_160K.csv" provides the following information for each image: